 (a) Represents the average weighted amount after applying regulatory prescribed (1) HQLA haircuts; and (2) cash outflow and inflow rates, respectively.

-(b) Excludes average excess HQLA held at JPMorgan Chase Bank N.A. and Chase Bank USA, N.A. that are not transferable to non-bank affiliates.
+(b) Excludes average excess HQLA at JPMorgan Chase Bank, N.A. that are not transferable to non-bank affiliates.

 The Firm's average LCR was driven by: